 Deploy FalkorDB on Railway

 Railway is a modern platform-as-a-service (PaaS) that makes it easy to deploy and manage applications.
-FalkorDB provides verified templates on Railway for quick deployment, enabling you to get started with a graph database in minutes without managing infrastructure.
+FalkorDB provides verified Railway templates so you can start a graph database in minutes without managing infrastructure.

 Available Templates

-FalkorDB offers two verified deployment templates on Railway:
+FalkorDB offers two verified deployment templates on Railway.
+Choose the template that matches your workload:

 Prerequisites